 - $500 collision deductible

 - $500 comprehensive deductible

 To determine minimum coverage limits, Bankrate used minimum coverage that meets each state’s requirements.
-Our sample drivers own a 2020 Toyota Camry, commute five days a week and drive 12,000 miles annually.
+Our base profile drivers own a 2021 Toyota Camry, commute five days a week and drive 12,000 miles annually.

-Incidents: Rates were calculated by evaluating our base profile with the following incidents applied: clean record (base), single speeding ticket and single at-fault accident.
+Incidents: Rates were calculated by evaluating our base profile with the following incidents applied: clean record (base), at-fault accident, single speeding ticket, single DUI conviction and lapse in coverage.